USNavalResearchLaboratory/aetos/README.md

 ```

 ## Example
 The file `example.nb` provides an example of use for a non-trivial expression based on a Biot-Savart kernel [1]  typically used in N-body simulations.
-The examples script first derives the Jacobian matrix of the kernel and simplifies it.
-By default a large expression is generated:
+The example script first derives the Jacobian matrix of the kernel and simplifies it.
+By default a long expression is generated:

 <div align="center">
 <p align="center">